 How to Honor Parents Beyond Dua

-Dua is the most powerful thing you can do, but Islam also teaches us to honor parents through action: never raise your voice at them, serve them physically, give them gifts regularly, and give sadaqah on their behalf after they are gone โ the reward reaches them.
+Dua is the most powerful thing you can do — but Islam also teaches honor through action: never raise your voice at them, serve them physically before they ask, give them gifts regularly, and give sadaqah on their behalf after they are gone —

 Comments